 1. Check Power & Sleep Settings

-3. On the next screen, click on Power & Sleep and set your desired timings for PC goes to sleep after option, both for Battery power and while plugged into Power Supply.
+Go to Settings > System > click on Power & Sleep in the left-pane.
+In the right-pane, set your desired timings for PC goes to sleep after option, for Battery power and while plugged into Power Supply.

-3. Restore Default Power Plan
+2. Restore Default Power Plan

-3. On the next screen, click on Restore Default Settings for this plan.
+On the next screen, click on Restore Default Settings for this plan.

 4. Disconnect External Devices

 As mentioned above, the problem of Windows 10 not going into sleep mode is also known to be caused by external device attached to the computer.